ShamimaNasrin/garden-ally-server/README.md

 ## Usage

-- Use the API to manage rooms, time slots, and bookings.
+- Use the API to manage user profiles, posts, comments, and community interactions.
-- Authenticate and authorize users and admins through JWT tokens.
+- Authenticate and authorize users through JWT tokens for secure access to features.
-- Allow admins to handle room creation, updates, and deletions, as well as manage slot availability.
+- Allow admins to moderate posts, manage user accounts, and oversee community standards.
-- Enable users to view room options, check booking statuses, and manage their reservations.
+- Enable users to create and share gardening tips, upvote content, comment, and follow others in the community.
-- Process administrative tasks, including updating room details, inventory, and slot schedules.

-### Example API Endpoints

-- **GET /api/rooms**: Retrieve a list of all rooms.
+- Process premium features, such as verifying user profiles and granting access to exclusive content through secure payment integration.

 Make sure to replace credentials on the `.env` file.